cvxpy/cvxpy/README.md

 ##### The No-Product Rule

 You can never multiply two non-constant expressions.
-Doing so in cvxpy will immediately raise an exception.
+Doing so in CVXPY will immediately raise an exception.

 ##### Curvature Rules

-The curvature composition rule explains how the curvature of an expression is determined from its sub-expressions.
+The composition rule explains how the curvature of an expression is determined from its sub-expressions.
 Let `f` be a function applied to the expressions `exp1, exp2, ..., expn`.
 Then `f(exp1, exp2, ..., expn)` is convex if `f` is a convex function and for each `expi` one of the following conditions holds:

 * `f` is non-decreasing in argument i and `expi` is convex
 * `f` is non-increasing in argument i and `expi` is concave
 * `expi` is affine

 If one of the `expi` does not satisfy any of the conditions, the curvature of `f(exp1, exp2, ..., expn)` is unknown.
+In addition, if all the `expi` are constant, then `f(exp1, exp2, ..., expn)` is constant.

-All other DCP rules for determining the curvature of an expression can be derived from the curvature composition rule.
-For example, if `f` is concave then the curvature composition rule can be applied to `-f`.
-Arithmetic operators are affine functions, so the curvature composition rule also applies to arithmetic expressions.
+All other DCP rules for determining the curvature of an expression can be derived from the composition rule.
+For example, if `f` is concave then the composition rule can be applied to `-f`.
+Arithmetic operators are affine functions, so the composition rule also applies to arithmetic expressions.

 #### Sign Rules